topkecleon/telegram-bot-bash/README.md

 bin/send_message.sh --help
 ```

-You can also source bashbot for use in your scripts, for more information see [Expert Use](doc/8_custom.md)
+You can also source bashbot for use in your scripts, for more information see [Expert Use](doc/8_custom.md).

 ### Blocked by telegram?
-This may happen if to many or wrong requests are sent to api.telegram.org, e.g. using a invalid token or not existing API calls.
+This may happen if too many or wrong requests are sent to api.telegram.org, e.g. using a invalid token or invalid API calls.
-If the block stay for longer time you can ask telegram service to unblock your IP-Adress.
+If the block stay for longer time you can ask telegram service to unblock your IP-Address.

 You can check with curl or wget if you are blocked by Telegram:
 ```bash